UmutOzuguzel/XYZ_PDBFinder/README.md

 2. **Export XYZ**: Export the coordinates of the targeted atoms into an XYZ file.

-3. **Note Atom Sequence Numbers**: Record the sequence numbers of these atoms for later use.
+3. **Note Atom Sequence Numbers**: Record the sequence numbers of these atoms from simplified XYZ file for later use.

 ### Setting Up